wi11iamk/Lucy/README.md

 ## Considerations
 - Data Security: Patient logs are encrypted, and access is restricted.
 - Responsible AI: Responses are designed to be clear and non-misleading.
-- Caregiver Support: Alma is not a replacement for human care but a tool to assist caregivers.
+- Caregiver Support: Lucy is not a replacement for human care but a tool to assist caregivers.

 ## Contributions
-If you're interested in improving Alma, feel free to submit a pull request or open an issue.
+If you're interested in improving Lucy, feel free to submit a pull request or open an issue.

 **Maintainers**: `@wi11iamk`